cedar-policy/cedar-docs/docs/syntax-operators.md

 ## Overview of operators<a name="operators-overview"></a>

 The operators use the following syntax structures:
-+ Unary operators – A unary operator takes one operand\.
-Place the operand after the operator\.
++ **Unary operators** &ndash; A unary operator takes one operand.
+Place the operand after the operator.

   ```
   <operator> operand